-MINT-806A-401 (Amarillo) MINT-806A-801 (El Paso)

-General Internal Medicine

-This elective is designed for both the student interested in internal medicine and the student interested in other specialties who would like to strengthen his/her background in medicine.
+internal Medicine Course Number (Campus) Name/General Description MINT-806A-401 (Amarillo) MINT-806A-801 (El Paso) Internal Medicine Elective This elective is designed for both the student interested in internal medicine and the student interested in other specialties who would like to strengthen his/her background in medicine.
 The primary emphasis of this elective is on diagnostics, preventive medicine, and successful outpatient management of chronic, progressive diseases such as diabetes mellitus and hypertension.
 Selected areas such as geriatrics, home care, office ENT, ophthalmology, gynecology, and orthopaedics may be added as suits the needs of the student.

-MINT-806B-401 (Amarillo) MINT-806B-801 (El Paso) MINT-806B-001 (Lubbock)

-Cardiology

-This ward-based consult service elective consists of daily review of electrocardiograms and echocardiograms, cardiology consultation rounds, Cardiac Care Unit teaching rounds, weekly cardiology teaching conferences, and cardiac catheterization conferences.
+MINT-806B-401 (Amarillo) MINT-806B-801 (El Paso) MINT-806B-001 (Lubbock) Cardiology Elective This ward-based consult service elective consists of daily review of electrocardiograms and echocardiograms, cardiology consultation rounds, Cardiac Care Unit teaching rounds, weekly cardiology teaching conferences, and cardiac catheterization conferences.
 The student will prepare a review of an assigned topic for the weekly cardiology conferences.
 Bedside cardiovascular examination and management will be stressed.

-MINT-806C-401 (Amarillo) MINT-806C-801 (El Paso)

-Endocrinology
+Internal Medicine continued..

-This elective includes inpatient and outpatient care, weekly conferences in clinical and basic endocrinology, and research activity if desired.
+Internal Medicine continued Course Number Name/General Description MINT-806C-401 (Amarillo) MINT-806C-801 (El Paso) MINT-806C-240 (Permian Basin) Endocrinology Elective This elective includes inpatient and outpatient care, weekly conferences in clinical and basic endocrinology, and research activity if desired.
 The student will have an opportunity to work-up and manage patients with a wide variety of both chronic and acute endocrinological and metabolic disorders.
 Patients with hypertension, especially those known or suspected to be caused by an endocrine disease, will also be seen.

-MINT-806D-401 (Amarillo) MINT-806D-801 (El Paso) MINT-806D-001 (Lubbock)

-Gastroenterology

-This elective provides opportunities for learning office practice of gastroenterology including evaluation of patients with peptic ulcer disease, malabsorption, liver disease, etc. Extensive outside reading will be required.
+MINT-806D-401 (Amarillo) MINT-806D-801 (El Paso) MINT-806D-001 (Lubbock) Gastroenterology Elective This elective provides opportunities for learning office practice of gastroenterology including evaluation of patients with peptic ulcer disease, malabsorption, liver disease, etc. Extensive outside reading will be required.
 The student may be involved in direct patient care in a hospital setting.
+MINT-806E-801 (El Paso) MINT-806E-001 (Lubbock) Infectious Diseases Elective This ward-based elective offers the student an opportunity to evaluate and care for patients with infectious diseases and to gain an understanding of the clinical microbiology procedures important in the care of these patients.
+HIV and AIDS will be discussed.
+Each student will be encouraged to prepare and present one seminar or write a paper on a subject of his/her choice.
+Time for independent study will be allowed.
+MINT-806F-401 (Amarillo) MINT-806F-801 (El Paso) MINT-806F-001 (Lubbock) Oncology/Hematology Elective This elective provides exposure to clinical and laboratory diagnosis as well as management of neoplastic and hematologic disorders.
+Representative case reviews are used to supplement current clinical material where appropriate.
+Peripheral blood, bone marrow, and tumor morphology are emphasized as well as clinical staging and chemotherapy.
+There will be exposure as to how new investigational drugs are tried and protocol ambulatory or ward setting, or both.

+treatments are given to cancer patients.
+Students can also obtain concept in bone marrow transplantation including both clinical and laboratory processing of bone marrow cells.
+Options are available for major focus in